hannesm/platform-blog/Signing-the-opam-repository.md

 (descendants on the same branch), and are validated to respect certain
 conditions: no signed files are removed or altered without signature, etc.

-Moreover, this check is also done on clients, every time they update: it is slightly weaker, as the client don't update continuously (an attacker may have rewritten the commits since last update), but still gives very good guarantees.
+Moreover, this check can also done on clients, every time they update: it is slightly weaker, as the client don't update continuously (an attacker may have rewritten the commits since last update), but still gives very good guarantees.
+Low-powered clients might just trust the snapshot bot enough to only verify the single signature.

-A key and delegation that have been submitted by a developer and merged, even without RM signature, are signed as part of a snapshot: git and the linearity conditions allow us to guarantee that this delegation won't be altered or removed afterwards, even without an individual signature.
+A key and delegation that have been submitted by a developer and merged, are signed as part of a snapshot: git and the linearity conditions allow us to guarantee that this delegation won't be altered or removed afterwards.
 Even if the repository is compromised, an attacker won't be able to roll out malicious updates breaking these conditions to clients.

 The linearity invariants are:
  1. no key, delegation, or package version (signed files) may be removed
- 2. a new key is signed by itself
+ 2. a new key is signed by itself, and the RM who merged it
- 3. a new delegation is signed by the delegate key
+ 3. a new delegation is signed by the delegate key, and the RM who merged it
  4. a new package or package version is signed by a valid key holding a valid delegation for this package version
  5. keys can only be modified with signature from the previous key or a quorum of RM keys
- 6. delegations can only be modified with signature by a quorum of RMs, or possibly by former delegate keys (without version constraints)
+ 6. delegations can only be modified with signature by (a quorum of) delegate keys, or a quorum of RMs
  7. any package modification is signed by an appropriate delegate key, or by a quorum of RM keys
  8. modifications of any file with a `last-updated` field needs to increase

-Changes to the `keys/root` file, which may add, modify or revoke keys for root, RMs and snapshot keys is verified in the normal way, but needs to be handled for checking linearity since it decides the validity of RM signatures.
-Since this file may be needed before we can check the `snapshot` file, it has its own timestamp to prevent rollback attacks.

 In case the linearity invariant check fail:
 - on the GitHub repository, this is marked and the RMs are advised not to merge